 GP uses a rigorous screening process to select its partners.
-Its team in Managua, Nicaragua travels extensively to conduct screening visits with potential partners to ensure: that the social enterprise is financially-sound, delivers impact for communities that are living in poverty, implements a sustainable business model, and is aligned with one or more of GP’s four impact areas: health services, rural livelihoods, green technology and microentrepreneurship.
+Teams based in Seattle, Washington and Managua, Nicaragua (and soon to be East Africa) travel extensively to conduct screening visits with potential partners to ensure that the organization is financially-sound, delivers impact for communities that are living in poverty, implements a sustainable business model, and is aligned with one or more of GP’s impact areas: microentrepreneurship, rural livelihoods, health, and green technology.

-Part of GP’s success is based on establishing strong relationships with social enterprise partners that best-understand local needs, challenges and opportunities.
+Part of GP’s success is based on establishing strong working relationships with social enterprise partners that best understand local needs, challenges and opportunities.
 GP works alongside its partners to exchange ideas and build sustainable solutions.
-As of April 2014, GP has 38 active partners, whose profiles may be found here
+As of December 2014, GP has 47 active partners, whose profiles can be found here

 Committed to transparency, GP maintains standing as a GuideStar Gold participant (read its Guidestar profile here

 ) and publishes its audited financial statements here

 .
 GP is a unique nonprofit in that it depends on philanthropic contributions to fund research, learning and innovation and relies on its social investment Funds to support the expansion of proven solutions.
 Philanthropic contributions are primarily received from over 1,200 active private individuals and grants from development institutions, foundations and corporations.
 GP also earns a percentage of its revenue through the management of its Social Investment Funds.

 (Evaluated by the Seattle International Foundation, a supporting organization of The Seattle Foundation)